dipti1986/blog-post-app/README.md

 ### My Approach
 To achieve this, I have decided to produce a simple blog post app that must allow the user to do the following:
-* Create a user account (satisfies creat) that stores:
+* Create a user account (satisfies create) that stores:
    * *User Name*
    * *Password*
 * Create blog posts  with the following information: